Aspects of Jesus

 Any advice that Paul gives must be seen as being given in the context of a

-false understanding of the Gospel.
+fanatic with a false understanding of the Gospel.

 Paul was focused